 Chicago Police Officers from Kentucky, 1900-1930sWritten by Reinette F. Jones, April 21, 2022

 Cornelius Wilson, 1890-1919, from Campbellsville, KY, is one of the more recognized African Americans from Kentucky who was a Chicago police officer.
 He served from 1915-1919 and was the first African American police officer killed in the line of duty in Chicago.
-Two months later, there would be another to die in the line of duty.
-His name was John Simpson and he was born in Winchester, KY.
-Kinzie Blueitt from Bowling Green, KY, was one of the first African Americans to become a captain in the Chicago Police Department.
+Two months later, there would be another to die in the line of duty: John Simpson, who was born in Winchester, KY.
+Kinzie Blueitt from Bowling Green, KY was one of the first African Americans to become a captain in the Chicago Police Department.

-[For more information about the men mentioned above, see their names/links at the bottom of this page.
+[For more information about the men mentioned above, see their names/links at the bottom of this entry.
 John A. Ender, Rodney C. Long, John Simpson, and Mayme G. Burney have brief entries listed below.]

 AFRICAN AMERICANS FROM KENTUCKY EMPLOYED IN THE CHICAGO POLICE DEPARTMENT (police officers, detectives, a matron of the court, and a misidentified employee)